 Our compassion and fairness are a source of great pride for Canadians.

 Refugees are people who have fled their countries because of a well-founded fear of persecution, and who are therefore unable to return home.
-Many refugees come from war-torn countries and have seen unthinkable horrors.
+Many refugees come from war-torn countries and have seen or experienced unthinkable horrors.

 A refugee is different from an immigrant, in that an immigrant is a person who chooses to settle permanently in another country.
 Refugees are forced to flee.

 Canada resettles refugees to save lives and to provide stability to those fleeing persecution who have no hope of relief.
 Canada’s resettlement programs are respected internationally because they provide permanent residence as a long term solution.